marcglasberg/indexed_list_view/README.md

 First, create an indexed scroll controller:

-    IndexedScrollController controller = IndexedScrollController();
+    var controller = IndexedScrollController();

+Optionally, you may setup an initial index and/or initial scroll offset:

+    var controller = IndexedScrollController(
+        initialIndex: 75,
+        initialScrollOffset : 30.0);

-Then, create the indexed list view, and pass that controller:
+Then, create the indexed list view, and pass it the controller:

+    IndexedListView.builder(
+        controller: controller,
-    IndexedListView.builder(controller: controller, itemBuilder: itemBuilder);
+        itemBuilder: itemBuilder);

+There is also the separated constructor, same as `ListView.separated`:

+    IndexedListView.separated(
+        controller: controller,
+        itemBuilder: itemBuilder,
+        separatorBuilder: separatorBuilder);

-To jump, use the controller's `jumpToIndex` method:
+To jump, use the controller methods like `jumpToIndex` :

     controller.jumpToIndex(10000);

+## Details

+The IndexedScrollController has not only an `offset` in pixels, but also an `origin-index` that indicates which item is considered to be at the offset position `0.0`.

+So there are two ways for you to move the list programmatically:
+You can change only the `offset`, or else change the `originIndex` and the `offset` at the same time.

+To change the `originIndex` you make an "index jump".
-The jump is cheap, since it doesn't need to build all widgets between the old and new positions.
+This jump is cheap, since it doesn't need to build all widgets between the old and new positions.
+It will just change the origin.

+If you want to move the list programmatically you must create a scroll controller of type `IndexedScrollController` and pass it in the list constructor.
-However, if all you need is an infinite list, without jumps, there is no need to even define a controller.
+However, if all you need is an infinite list without jumps, then there is no need to even create a controller.

+You move the list programmatically by calling the controller methods.

+## Controller Methods

+1. `jumpToIndex(index)`

+    The is the most common method for you to use.
+    It jumps the origin-index to the given index, and the scroll-position to 0.0.

+2. `jumpToIndexAndOffset(index, offset)`

+   Jumps the origin-index to the given index, and the scroll-position to offset, without animation.

+3. `animateToIndex(index)`

+   If the current origin-index is already the same as the given index, animates the position from its current value to the offset position relative to the origin-index.

+   However, if the current origin-index is different from the given index, this will jump to the new index, without any animation.
+   In general, there are never animations when the index changes.

+2. `animateToIndexAndOffset(index, offset)`

+   Same as `animateToIndex()` but also lets you specify the new offset.

+4. `jumpTo(offset)`

+    Goes to origin-index "0",
+    and then jumps the scroll position from its current value to the given offset, without animation.

+4. `animateTo(offset)`

+   If the current origin-index is already "0", animates the position from its current value to the offset position.

+   However, if the current origin-index is different from "0", this will jump to index "0" and the given offset, without any animation.
+   In general, there are never animations when the index changes.

+5. `jumpToWithSameOriginIndex(offset)`

+   Jumps the offset, relative to the current origin-index.

+6. `animateToWithSameOriginIndex(offset)`

+   Animates the offset, relative to the current origin-index.

+7. `jumpToRelative(offset)`

+   Jumps the offset, adding or subtracting from the current offset.
+   It keeps the same origin-index.

+8. `animateToRelative(offset)`

+   Animates the offset, adding or subtracting from the current offset.
+   It keeps the same origin-index.

+Don't forget to check the [example tab](https://pub.dartlang.org/packages/indexed_list_view#-example-tab-).
+It shows an infinite list of items of different heights, and you may tap buttons to run some of the methods explained above.

+********

 Hopefully this widget will become obsolete when Flutter's original ListView allows for negative indexes and for indexed jumps.
 See: https://github.com/flutter/flutter/issues/12319

-Don't forget to check the [example tab](https://pub.dartlang.org/packages/indexed_list_view#-example-tab-).

-# TODO

-- [X] Jump to index.
-- [X] Infinite list (both up and down).
-- [ ] Allow passing lower and upper bounds, so that the list doesn't need to be infinite.
-- [ ] Allow for scrollbars (makes sense in the finite case only).
-- [ ] Make the list trackable, so that you know which item indexes are visible in the top and bottom of the viewport.
-- [ ] Fixing a bug where under certain rare circumstances the user can't stop a ballistic scroll until it stops by itself.

-This package got some ideas from [Collin Jackson's code in StackOverflow](https://stackoverflow.com/questions/44468337/how-can-i-make-a-scrollable-wrapping-view-with-flutter).
+*This package got some ideas from [Collin Jackson's code in StackOverflow](https://stackoverflow.com/questions/44468337/how-can-i-make-a-scrollable-wrapping-view-with-flutter), and used lots of code from [Simon Lightfoot's infinite_listview](https://pub.dev/packages/infinite_listview).*

-## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-For help on editing package code, view the [documentation](https://flutter.io/developing-packages/).